bravo-t/NN/C/README.md

     * Example for the input data can be find at [test_data/correct_labels.txt](test_data/correct_labels.txt).
     * The format is described as following:
       * The first line contains 3 parts: a name (pick one whatever you like, cannot has spaces in it), height of the dataset, width of the dataset.
-      * The rest of the lines are just datas.
+      * The rest of the lines are just data.
+      * Correct labels are matrixes with a width of 1, and a same height as the dataset, represents the correct index of the scores, which contains `labels` elements.
       * Below is an example:
 ```
       W 3 6